United States Navy SEALs

 The United States Navy Sea, Air, and Land (SEAL) Teams, commonly known as Navy SEALs, are the United States Navy's primary special operations force and a component of the United States Naval Special Warfare Command.
-Among the SEALs' main functions are conducting small-unit special operation missions in maritime, jungle, urban, arctic, mountainous, and desert environments.
+Among the SEAL's main functions are conducting small-unit special operation missions in maritime, jungle, urban, arctic, mountainous, and desert environments.
 SEALs are typically ordered to capture or kill high-level targets, or to gather intelligence behind enemy lines.

-SEAL team personnel are hand-selected, highly trained, and highly proficient in unconventional warfare (UW), direct action (DA), and special reconnaissance (SR), among other tasks like sabotage, demolition, intelligence gathering, and hydrographic reconnaissance, training, and advising friendly militaries or other forces.
+SEAL team personnel are rigorously selected, highly trained, and proficient in unconventional warfare (UW), direct action (DA), and special reconnaissance (SR), among other tasks like sabotage, demolition, intelligence gathering, and hydrographic reconnaissance, training, and advising friendly militaries or other forces.
 All active SEALs are members of the U.S. Navy.

 History

 Origins

 Although not formally founded until 1962, the modern-day U.S. Navy SEALs trace their roots to World War II.
-The United States Military recognized the need for the covert reconnaissance of landing beaches and coastal defenses.
-As a result, the joint Army, Marine Corps, and Navy Amphibious Scout and Raider School was established in 1942 at Fort Pierce, Florida.
+The United States military recognized the need for the covert reconnaissance of landing beaches and coastal defenses.
+As a result, the joint Army, Marine Corps, and Navy Seabees Amphibious Scout and Raider School was established in 1942 at Fort Pierce, Florida.
 The Scouts and Raiders were formed in September of that year, just nine months after the attack on Pearl Harbor, from the Observer Group, a joint U.S. Army-Marine-Navy unit.